Breastfeeding Tips To Avoid Aches And Pains

-Getting neck and back pain while breastfeeding?
+Getting neck pain and back pain while breastfeeding?
 This is a typical complaint that most breastfeeding mothers experience due to poor breastfeeding postures.
 The solution is simple – adopt good breastfeeding postures and have adequate rest.

 This is a classic breastfeeding position which is used very often.
 However, it may not be that comfortable for newborns as newborns may need more head/neck support.
-In this position, you cradle the baby’s head in the crook of your elbow on the side that you would be feeding from i.e. right elbow for feeding on right breast.
+In this position, you cradle the baby’s head in the crook of your elbow on the side that you would be feeding on i.e. right elbow for feeding on the right breast.
 Your other hand will be holding the baby’s body.
 Bring the baby towards you and do not bend towards the baby.
 You may have to use your free hand to cup your breast to fit your baby’s mouth.
-The Cross Cradle Hold

-Hold the baby’s head and support the baby’s body in the hand and arm opposite to the side you will be feeding, i.e. left hand and arm for feeding on right breast.
-Then lead the baby to the breast, Use the free hand (i.e. right hand) to help your baby to latch on.
+Hold the baby’s head and support the baby’s body in the hand and arm opposite to the side you will be feeding i.e. left hand and arm for feeding on the right breast.
+Then lead the baby to the breast, Use the freehand (i.e. right hand) to help your baby to latch on.
 As you can see, this position requires you to hold the baby in one arm, hence it is not suitable for older babies.
-Ergonomics Advice

 Look for a comfortable place to breastfeed.
 If it is a place which you breastfeed often, such as in a designated chair in the corner of your room, or on your bed, try checking if it has the proper ergonomic requirements before you start your routine.